Jbello-me/flow-accumulation/README.md

 # Flow Accumulation
-Modelling flow accumulations using algorithms from WhiteboxTools
+Modelling flow accumulations using algorithms interfaced from WhiteboxTools